corytu/R-Language-Exhibition/README.md

 Building interactive interface and present data to others even they don't know R. Its tutorial is very worth reading.

 Last update: May 5, 2017

-*Copyrights &copy; 2017 by Yu-Zhen Tu.
-All rights reserved.*